-Our restated certificate of incorporation and our amended and restated by-laws provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our restated certificate of incorporation and amended and restated by-laws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our restated certificate of incorporation and our bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
+Our restated certificate of incorporation and bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.

-Our board of directors, based on the recommendation of the nominating and corporate governance committee of our board of directors, has nominated two current Class II members, Leslie V. Norwalk, Esq. and John Young, and one new director candidate, Sunil Agarwal, M.D. for election as Class II directors at the Annual Meeting.
-Dr. Agarwal was initially identified as a director candidate by a third party search firm.
-Timothy Shannon M.D. will not be standing for re-election as a Class II director at the Annual Meeting.
+Our board of directors, based on the recommendation of the nominating and corporate governance committee of our board of directors, has nominated three current Class III members, Edward Kennedy, Jr., Everett Cunningham, and Briggs Morrison, M.D., for election as Class III directors at the Annual Meeting.
+Wendy Dixon, Ph.D., will not be standing for re-election as a Class III director at the Annual Meeting.
+Following the Annual Meeting subject to approval of this proposal, our board of directors will consist of nine members.
 Each of the nominees has indicated a willingness to serve as director, if elected.
 We have no reason to believe that any of our nominees will be unable to serve.
 However, if a nominee becomes unable or unwilling to serve, the proxies may be voted for substitute nominees selected by our board of directors, or our board of directors may reduce the number of directors to be elected at the Annual Meeting